nestorisok/simulatingInfectiousDisease/README.txt

 		python "FILENAME".py

-making sure you are in the same directory as the python file.
+make sure you are in the same directory as the python file.

 What is expected as output would be a .csv file with the respective python file name if the .csv file exists, it would append to same file.